matthewegyed/BlockchainGambit/README.md

 ## Abstract

-This project implements a functional, minimalistic two-player chess game entirely on the blockchain using Solidity and Foundry.
+This project attempts to implement a minimalistic two-player chess game entirely on the blockchain using Solidity and Foundry.
 It focuses on minimizing storage costs by employing a highly compressed 256-bit representation for the complete game state, including piece positions, turn, castling rights, and en passant availability.
 All standard chess moves, including special cases like castling and en passant, are validated directly within the smart contract, ensuring rule adherence without external oracles.
 The system enforces player turns and detects checkmate and stalemate conditions, providing a verifiable and decentralized platform for chess gameplay.

 ## Background/Motivation